 User-supplied I/O drivers have several advantages.
-The user decides how the input (and output) is to be formatted.
-Integers, for example, can be stored in files in decimal, hexadecimal, octal, or even binary images.
+The user decides how the input (and output) is to be formated.
+Integers, for example, can be stored in files in decimal, hexadecimal, octal or even binary images.
 Sometimes a processor reads data from a device where the format is predetermined.
 In this case, user-supplied read routines allow acceptance of arbitrary formats.
 The read and write routines for a type do not need to use the same format.

-5.2.
-Preparing Input Data
+5.2 Preparing input data

-In any systolic computation, the data for each domain are processed in a particular order.
+In any systolic computation, the data for each domain is processed in a particular order.
 External data thus must be read in a particular order.
-Since SDEF allows arbitrary formatting of input data, it is not possible to "seek" a particular domain item.
-It therefore is the user's responsibility to provide data, as required by the user's SDEF program.
+Since SDEF allows arbitrary formatting of input data, it is not possible to 'seek' a particular domain item.
+It therefore is the user's responsibility for providing data, as required by the user's SDEF program.
 The SDEF system however aids the programmer by providing domain order templates for each domain.
 Such templates convey the order of domain items by specifying the processor and cycle in which they are read.
-These files are computed by the translator, on the basis of the programmer's specification of the index space and the spacetime embedding.
-The domain order files can be used to ensure that either data in files are formatted correctly or data from a device are generated in the proper order.
+These files are computed by the translator, based on the programmer's specification of the index space and the spacetime embedding.
+The domain order files can be used to ensure that either data in files is formated correctly, or data from a device is generated in the proper order.

-5.3.
-The SDEF Systolic Array Simulator
+5.3 The SDEF systolic array simulator

-SDEF's output is targeted for an orthogonally connected array.
+SDEF's output is targeted for an orthogonally-connected array.
 The SDEF simulator provides a means of tracing and testing SDEF programs.
 It displays a window for each processor in the processor array described by the A file.
 The window shows the values of domains, and the communication activity for the processor.
-An example of trace windows during execution is shown in Fig. 10.
+An example of trace windows during execution is shown in Fig. ??.
 Each window shows communication activity for the simulated processor.
-For example, a highlighted R0 on the side of a window means that data for domain 0 are being read from a neighbor processor.
-The position of the R0 shows the direction from which data are being read.
-If the data are being read from the edge of the array the name of the data file is shown as in the top left window in Fig. 10.
+For example, a highlighted R0 on the side of a window means that data for domain 0 is being read from a neighbor processor.
+The position of the R0 shows the direction from which data is being read.
+If the data is being read from the edge of the array the name of data file is shown as in the top left window in Fig. ??.
 The menu provides the ability to stop or start one or all of the processors.
 To affect the action of a single processor, the user first selects the processor by moving the mouse cursor over the processor's window, and then presses the appropriate mouse button.
 All simulation control functions are initiated with the mouse.